There are 5 different levels of certification based on the Information Technology Infrastructure Library (ITIL) body of knowledge.

 The original certifications based on the Information Technology Infrastructure Library were developed in partnership by EXIN and ISEB (the British Computer Society) in 1993.
 EXIN co-developed the original Foundation, Practitioner and Management certifications and were one of the Examination Institutes that offered ITIL examinations until 2017 when Axelos, the owners of the scheme, gave the exclusive rights to certify professionals to a single examination institute.

-Please note – the EXIN Glossary has been created to provide background information about topics and terms you may come across on the EXIN website.
+Please note – this page has been created to provide background information about topics and terms you may come across on the EXIN website.
 It is in no way meant as official study material or a reflection of exam contents.